straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 This is obviously a very pragmatic solution, however those "secrets" are stored somewhere and can be difficult to rotate.
 Enter Vault.

-Let's look at a simple Terraform configuration example that creates a simple resource group.
+Let's look at a simple Terraform configuration example that creates a simple resource group:

 ```hcl
 resource "azurerm_resource_group" "test" {